pharo-project/pharo/doc/Rewrite/2-CodePattern.md

 Pharo globals `someMessage
 ```

-This pattern will match any selector with multiple arguments followed by aVal.
+This pattern will match any selector followed by aVal.
+Note that if you want to match a selector with multiple keywords such as `between:and:` you will have to use a list pattern (`@) as shown below.
 ```
 `sel: aVal
 ```